Madani El Glaoui: Opposition to France and fall from grace

-At the time of his death in 1918, Si El Madani had under his authority a region extending from Marrakesh, on both sides of the Atlas Mountains, and encompassing the regions of Mesfioua, Demnate, Ouarzazate, Skoura, Dades and Todgha towards Tafilalet, Wadi Draa, Zenaga, Souktana and Aït Ouaouzgit.
+At the time of his death, Si El Madani had under his authority a region extending from Marrakesh, on both sides of the Atlas Mountains, and encompassing the regions of Mesfioua, Demnate, Ouarzazate, Skoura, Dades and Todgha towards Tafilalt, Wadi Draa, Zenaga, Souktana and Aït Ouaouzgit.
 His brother Thami ultimately kept his position as Pasha of Marrakesh under French Protectorate rule until 1956, during which time he acted as the strongman of southern Morocco.

 Legacy

 Madani El Glaoui played a significant role in the history of Morocco at the end of the 19th century and the beginning of the 20th century in a context of colonial penetration.
-As Paul Pascon asserts, he was "the founder of the power of the Glaouis" ».
-Other authors, such as Montagne, Harris, Terrasse or Maxwell have recognized this pre-eminence of Si El Madani over all the other members of the family and in particular over his younger brother the pasha Thami El Glaoui.
+As Paul Pascon asserted, he was "the founder of the power of the Glaouis".
+Other authors, such as Robert Montagne, Walter B. Harris, Henri Terrasse and Gavin Maxwell, have recognized the pre-eminence of Si El Madani over all the other members of the family and in particular over his younger brother the pasha Thami El Glaoui.
 Abdessadeq El Glaoui, Thami's son, also attests to this primacy.